CanJet

 CanJet was a Canadian low-cost airline headquartered in Enfield, Nova Scotia and based at Halifax Stanfield International Airport.
-In addition to initially flying scheduled passenger service, CanJet operated charter flights using its own brand as well as flying contract and ad hoc charters for other tour operators and airlines throughout Canada and the United States.
+In addition to initially flying scheduled passenger service, CanJet operated air charter flights using its own brand as well as flying contract and ad hoc charters for other tour operators and airlines throughout Canada and the United States.
 CanJet was wholly owned by IMP Group International and had 572 employees as of March 2007.
 The airline ceased operations in 2015.

 History

 Before the merger with Canada 3000

 The airline was established in 1999 and started operations on September 5, 2000.
 It was launched as a division of IMP Group and merged with Canada 3000 in May 2001 shortly before Canada 3000's bankruptcy.